BTu11ett/DAH-Code/README.md

 # DAH-Code
-This contains a readme and code for the DAH remote sensing project 2025
+This repository contains the code for our remote weather sensing station on the rasp_pi 5 and arduino for ESP8266 breakout